Laws of Burgos. 1512

 Facsimile edition of 1991 by the publisher Testimonio of the “Laws of Burgos of 1512”, or in its original title “Royal Ordinances for the good regiment and treatment of the Indians”.

-Set of ordinances issued in 1512 by King Ferdinand the Catholic, in the name of his daughter Doña Juana I of Castile.
-Members of the Royal Council and the most prominent experts and jurists of the time participated in its writing.
+A set of ordinances issued in 1512 by King Ferdinand the Catholic, on behalf of his daughter Doña Juana I of Castile.
+Members of the Royal Council and the most prominent experts and jurists of the time participated in its drafting.
 The bases of what De las Casas would call the republic of Indians and the republic of Spaniards were thus established.
-The 14 pages (22 x 30.5 cm) of this historic document are found in the General Archive of Simancas.
+The 14 folios (28 pages) in 22 x 31 cm format of this historic document are in the General Archive of Simancas and are presented in the traditional way with a cotton ribbon, on special aged laid paper.

-The complementary volume of 104 pages has an introduction by Manuel Ballesteros and a diplomatic study by José Manuel Ruiz Asencio.
-The presentation is in a gray velvet case (measures 40.5 x 31 x 5 cm and weighs 1,450 gr), secured in the traditional way with cotton ribbon.
-It is part of the Tabula Americae Collection on the occasion of the Fifth Centennial.
+The complementary volume (ISBN 9788486290382) of 104 pages has an introduction by Manuel Ballesteros and a diplomatic study by José Manuel Ruiz Asencio.
+Format 16.8 x 23.5 cm and bound in paperback with a dust jacket with flaps.
+The presentation of the whole set is in a blue velvet case (measuring 30.5 x 40 x 5 cm).
+It is part of the Tabula Americae Collection on the occasion of the Fifth Centenary.

 Numbered edition limited to 980 copies authenticated with a notarial certificate.